prnmjpngst/typo/src/content/posts/samole.md

 ---
-title: sample
+title: Sample Post
-description: "this is a simple sample text"
+pubDate: 2024-06-02
-pubDate: 2024-05-30
+categories: ['Purnomo']
-categories: sample
+description: 'This is a sample post I make'
 ---

-this is a sample post i make
+Hello, my name is aji, i write this website, but i use templeate from someone.